bigeyedata/bigeye-demo-workspace/README.md

 # Overview
 This repository serves as an example for managing Bigeye programmatically.
 It relies on the paradigm of having 2 workspaces in Bigeye–one for development and one for production.
-**Please note:** It is a working respository maintained by Solutions Engineering at Bigeye, and updated as time permits.
+**Please note:** It is a working respository maintained by Solutions Engineering at Bigeye and updated as time permits.

 ## Usage